Prezzodaman/x86/bgl.md

 - **bgl_opaque** - If set, the graphic will draw without transparency (byte)
 - **bgl_flip** - If set, the graphic will be flipped horizontally (byte)

+To convert an image to a .gfx file compatible with BGL, run **convert.py**, specifying the input file and output file.
+Only 24-bit PNGs are supported right now.
+Unless your graphic has lots of unique pixels, it's advisable to use RLE instead.

+## bgl_draw_gfx_rle
+Draws an RLE encoded graphics file to the BGL's graphics buffer.
+Usage is identical to **bgl_draw_gfx**.
+To convert an image to RLE, use **convert.py** the same way as before, but use the option **--rle**.
+It's advisable to use a different file extension to make it easier to identify an RLE encoded file.

+Using RLE offers a significant reduction in file size, and is also faster to draw.
+The BGL's implementation is slightly different than normal, in that each line is encoded individually, instead of one long stream.
+This makes it easier to draw the graphics, and still results in a great file size.

+## bgl_draw_full_gfx
+Draws a full-screen graphics file to the BGL's graphics buffer.
+The only required parameter is **bgl_buffer_offset**.
+This command is unsuitable for .com files because a full-screen graphic uses up 64k, which spans the entire memory.
+Therefore, it hasn't been tested, but should work just fine.

+## bgl_draw_full_gfx_rle
+Draws an RLE encoded full-screen graphics file to the BGL's graphics buffer.
+Usage is identical to **bgl_draw_full_gfx**, only this time, you can actually fit backgrounds in a .com file, making this the preferred option for drawing backgrounds.

 ## bgl_draw_font_string
-Draws a string to the screen using a custom graphics font.
+Draws a string to the BGL's graphics buffer using a custom graphics font.
 The graphic for each letter/number must be the exact same size, and have the same width and height.
 They're stored in the order 0-9, A-Z. See "font.asm" for an example.
 Punctuation isn't supported right now.

 - **bgl_font_string_offset** - The offset of the zero terminated string to draw.
 All letters must be uppercase. (word)
 - **bgl_font_offset** - The offset of the font graphics. (word)